June 29, 2010

 - Toray's Water Treatment R&D Base in Singapore -

-Toray Industries, Inc. (headquarters: Chuo-ku, Tokyo, Japan; President and Chief Operating Officer: Akihiro Nikkaku; hereinafter referred to as “Toray”) today announced that it held the opening ceremony for Toray Singapore Water Research Center (TSWRC), its water treatment technology research and development base in Singapore, today at its booth at the Singapore International Water Week 2010 site.
+Toray Industries, Inc. (headquarters: Chuo-ku, Tokyo, Japan; President: Akihiro Nikkaku; hereinafter referred to as “Toray”) today announced that it held the opening ceremony for Toray Singapore Water Research Center (TSWRC), its water treatment technology research and development base in Singapore, today at its booth at the Singapore International Water Week 2010 site.

 The ceremony was graced with the presence of the Minister for Environment and Water Resources Dr Yaacob Ibrahim, Chief Executive Khoo Teng Chye from the Public Utilities Board (PUB), Assistant Managing Director Yeoh Keat Chuan from the Economic Development Board (EDB) from the Singapore side, while former Prime Minister and Asia-Pacific Water Forum Chairman Yoshiro Mori, Vice Minister Taizo Mikazuki from the Ministry of Land, Infrastructure, Transport and Tourism, and Ambassador Makoto Yamanaka from the Embassy of Japan in Singapore attended from the Japanese side.
 From Toray, Chairman & CEO Sadayuki Sakakibara, Senior Vice President Koichi Abe, who also serves as General Manager of Water Treatment & Environment Division, and Vice President and General Manager of Research & Development Division Yuukichi Deguchi among other officials attended the ceremony.